catalystneuro/neuroconv/docs/developer_guide/schemas.rst

       "version": "0.1.0"
     }

 Like with the source schema, metadata schema are combined across ``DataInterface`` s automatically in an ``NWBConverter``, which can also be accessed using ``.get_metadata_schema()``, though the underlying schemas are merged directly with each other instead of being combined on a key basis.
+For more information on how these nested dictionaries automatically merge, refer to :py:func:`~neuroconv.utils.dict.dict_deep_update`.